Tropical Storm Kujira (2015)

-Tropical Storm Kujira was a tropical cyclone that prompted the PAGASA to declare the beginning of the rainy season in the Philippines.
+Tropical Storm Kujira (Note: The name Kujira (Japanese: クジラ, [kɯ̟ʑiɾa̠]) was contributed by Japan and refers to the constellation Cetus, the whale, in Japanese.) was a tropical cyclone that prompted the PAGASA to declare the beginning of the rainy season in the Philippines.
 The ninth tropical depression, 8th named storm, and first storm to make landfall on China in the 2015 Pacific typhoon season, it formed as a tropical depression south of the Paracel Islands on June 19.

 Kujira caused 9 deaths in Vietnam due to flash flooding.

 Meteorological history

 On June 15 at 20:00 UTC, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection that was located approximately 385 nmi east-southeast of Huế, with the JTWC assessing the tropical cyclone development potential within the next day as low.
 The disorganized system was located within favorable conditions for development, with sea surface temperatures in the area ranging from 30-31 C. The system began to organize, and on the next day at 06:00 UTC, the JTWC upgraded its development potential within the next day to medium.
 At 18:00 UTC, the Japan Meteorological Agency (JMA) began issuing warnings on a tropical depression that had formed to the south of the Paracel Islands.
 (Note: The Japan Meteorological Agency is the official Regional Specialized Meteorological Centre for the western Pacific Ocean.)

 On June 20 at 03:00 UTC, the JTWC issued a Tropical Cyclone Formation Alert on the system.
 Convection continued to deepen over the low-level circulation, and at 15:00 UTC, the JTWC upgraded the system to a tropical depression as it was located approximately 178 nmi east-southeast of Da Nang, giving it the unofficial designation 08W.
 On June 21 at 00:00 UTC, the JMA upgraded the depression to a tropical storm, assigning it the name Kujira.
 The convection became sheared to the southwest of the low-level circulation, and on June 22 at 03:00 UTC, the JTWC upgraded Kujira to a tropical storm.
 At 12:00 UTC, Kujira peaked in intensity, with maximum sustained winds of 50 mph (85 km/h) and a minimum central pressure of 985 hPa (mbar; 29.09 inHg) as it made landfall on Hainan.
 (Note: All winds are in ten-minute sustained standards, as per the Japan Meteorological Agency, unless otherwise stated.)
 The JTWC briefly downgraded Kujira to a tropical depression as it entered the Gulf of Tonkin on June 23 at 03:00 UTC.
 Kujira briefly re-intensified before making its final landfall on north Vietnam on June 24 at 03:40 UTC; the JTWC issued its final warning on Kujira at 03:00 UTC.
 The JMA issued its final warning on Kujira at 18:00 UTC, dissipating 12 hours later.